OCA/field-service/fieldservice_sale/readme/DESCRIPTION.rst

-The module integrates the Field Service application with the Sales one and allows you to sell field service products.
+The module integrates the Field Service application with the Sales one and allows you to sell products that generate field service orders.